-directed by Matti Geschonneck and adapted by Wolfgang Kohlhaase, both of whom grew up in the Communist East.
+directed by Matti Geschonneck and "This is a sombre. adapted by Wolfgang Kohlhaase, both of whom grew up in the Communist East.
 There is something emphatically old-school about their shared creative approach with its lyrical language, beautifully lit interiors and forensically detailed recreation of domestic life in the old DDR...
-This is an expertly crafted and emotionally stirring remembrance of things past." - Stephen Dalton, Hollywood Reporter
+This is an expertly crafted and emotionally stirring remembrance of things past." - Stephen Dalton, Hollywood Reporter with historical analysis intelligent piece in finesse combines dramatic heft."